Weldybox-en/Luciole-v1.0/README.md

 ## Flashing ESP8266

+__NOTE__ : If you have order a board from me, you will automatically have this code flashed.
+No boards are sent faulty!

+If you wan't to test this code on another board, i highly recommand you to flash it with platformio!

 ### Platformio

 Because the webserver is stored in the SPIFFS memory it is necessary to flash both original and spiffs sketches.
 In platformio you have to run those two commands: